ratson/conflake/API_GUIDE.md

 Type: AttrsOf FlakeInput
 ```

-The `inputs` option is an attrset of the flake inputs used by flakelight
+The `inputs` option is an attrset of the flake inputs used by conflake
 modules.
 These inputs get passed as the `inputs` module argument, and are used
 for `inputs` and `inputs'` in the package set.